-My third novel continued this theme.
+Two more novels continued this theme.
 "Through the Fire: An Alternate Life of Prince Konstantin of Russia" examines the life that Konstantin might have lived if the Revolution had not happened.
-It is set in the same alternate historical universe as "Triumph of a Tsar."
-It is also a novel in short stories: each chapter is a short story that can stand on its own as a short piece, but together the stories form the arc of Konstantin's life.
+"Through the Fire" a novel in short stories: each chapter is a short story that can stand on its own as a short piece, but together the stories form the arc of Konstantin's life.
 The short stories "Before the Fire" and "Rumors of War" appear in this collection.

 Copyright © Tamar Anolic.
 All rights reserved.